Löfven I cabinet

-With only 37.9% of the popular votes in 2014 and 138 out of 349 seats (39.5%) in the Riksdag (Swedish parliament), the "red-green" coalition began as one of the weakest minority governments in Swedish history and relied on support from other parties in the Riksdag.
-At the 2018 election it became weaker, gaining only 32.6% of the votes.
-On 25 September 2018 the Riksdag passed a motion of no confidence in it by 204 votes to 142, and Löfven resigned.
-However, the speaker then invited him to stay on as acting prime minister of a caretaker government.
+With only a total of 37.9 percent of the popular votes in 2014 and 138 out of 349 seats (39.5%) in the Riksdag, the "red-green" coalition began as one of the weakest minority governments in Swedish history and relied on support from other parties in the Riksdag.
+However, the cabinet ruled out cooperation with the nationalist Sweden Democrats.